The Sopranos. Cryptocurrency. The Walmart yodelling kid. All good things have to come to an end.

 But how well do you remember Barcelona’s first Messi-less season?

-Memory feeling a bit foggy after a heavy bank holiday weekend?
+Memory feeling a bit foggy after a night bingeing on Champions League football?
 We’ve got you covered.

-Mohamed Salah’s failure to replicate his stunning 2017/18 season- when he won the Premier League golden boot then powered Egypt to an unlikely World Cup victory- meant he dropped off Barcelona’s radar.
+Mohamed Salah’s failure to replicate his stunning 2017/18 season- when he won the Premier League golden boot- meant he dropped off Barcelona’s radar.

 Instead Barcelona managed to get revenge for Luis Figo, twenty years after the Portuguese winger moved to Real Madrid.